-I am a Staff Scientist at the Donders Center for Cognitive Neuroimaging, Radboud University.
+I am an Associate Professor in Cognitive Psychology at the Department of Psychosocial Science, Faculty of Psychology, University of Bergen.
 I received my Ph.D. from St. Petersburg University, Russia, in 2015 supervised by Dr. Viktor Allakhverdov.
 During that time I was studying how the accuracy of perceptual predictions is related to an experience of positive or negative affect, for example, how an ability to discern a figure in a noisy image makes this image look more pleasant.
 After that, I worked at the University of Iceland with Dr. Árni Kristjánsson, where I looked into a representation of probabilistic perceptual ensembles.
 I developed a simple behavioral technique (coined feature distribution learning) allowing to infer how observers quickly approximate different kinds of probability distributions from just a few examples of stimuli sets.
 Later, I moved to the Visual Computation group headed by Dr. Janneke Jehee at Donders Center for Cognitive Neuroimaging where I studied the representation of visual uncertainty in the brain with particular emphasis on uncertainty in motion perception.
 We used a Bayesian model to decode the information about the uncertainty from the fMRI BOLD response in the human visual cortex.
+Currently, I use a combination of computational modeling and behavioral methods to understand biases in perception and memory.

 One of the driving questions in vision science is how our internal models of the world relate to the world itself.
 Quite often answers to this question are made by studying single stimuli (e.g, green circle) or sets of similar stimuli (a set of green circles).
 In contrast, we study how people encode perceptual ensembles (such as fields of grass or differently colored marbles).
 We use a new experimental paradigm based on priming of pop-out in visual search to study ensembles with different probability density functions and analyze the internal representations corresponding to these functions.